miku86/notes/dom-enlightment.md

 ## 3.12 Getting & Setting data-\* attributes

 The `dataset` property of a element node provides an object containing all of the attributes of an element that starts with data-\*.
-Because it's a simply a JavaScript object we can manipulate `dataset` and have the element in the DOM reflect those changes
+Because it's a simply a JS object we can manipulate `dataset` and have the element in the DOM reflect those changes

 `dataset` contains camel case versions of data attributes.
 Meaning `data-foo-foo` will be listed as the property `fooFoo` in the dataset `DOMStringMap` object.
 The `-` is replaced by camel casing.